 16) Mike Evans, Tampa Bay Buccaneers

-Mike Evans is an unusual player in that he’s one of the most productive players ever since entering the league but has never threatened to be a top-five WR in production in any particular year.
+Mike Evans is odd in that he’s been one of the most productive players by every metric since entering the league, but he’s never demonstrated top-five WR production in any particular year.

 It speaks to Evans’ consistency and the value of his size, contested-catch ability, and understanding of the game.
 He’s an underrated route runner, though his agility and speed don’t always allow him to show it off.
 Overall, Evans is a great weapon to have, but he won’t ever be the best.

 If CeeDee Lamb were consistent, he’d be one of the top receivers.
 There are some games where he gets open at will, demonstrates uncommon fluidity and after-catch speed, and showcases uncommon technical ability as a route runner and as a catcher.

 At other times, Lamb has been clumsy, shows difficulty stringing together receiver moves, and can have trouble holding on to the ball.
 He’s been impacted by injury, and he falls off against teams that play more physical coverage, but there are other times that his drop-off in play is a mystery.
 We tend to see much more of the good than the bad with Lamb, which is how he gets on this list.